Grace One Church

 Visual language: outdated and misaligned

-The visual system (typography, spacing, grid, hierarchy) did not fully reflect a warm, cross‑cultural, multigenerational church, nor did it support fast scanning across different age‑specific ministries.
+The visual system (typography, spacing, grid, hierarchy) did not fully reflect a warm, multicultural, multigenerational church, nor did it support fast scanning across different age‑specific ministries.

 Strategy exploration